Andrejkf/solution_advanced_lane_finding/report_template.md

 Initially I tried to use a color combination using a yellow_white color mask between HSV and HSL color spaces, but then I noticed that the S channel and L channel can be used separately to generate binary images.
 Also I tested sobel gradients in x direction, y direction, magnitud threshold and angle direction thresholds but for simplicity I used gradients in x direction.

 Note: I believe that x_treshold, y_threshold, magnitude_threshol and direction_threshold can be used altogether to get less noisy images.
 Even if I did not combine them.
-Those functions are in cells
+Those functions are in cells 32,33,34 from jupyter notebook.

 I applied a combination of

 -   Use color transforms, gradients, etc., to create a thresholded binary image.